kasonchan/HTML_PHP_MYSQL_RestaurantOrderManagement/README.txt

 This project is a web-based system that will potentially reduce the load on wait staff for a sandwich restaurant.

-This project is build with PHP and uses MySQL as its database back-end.
+This project is build with HTML, PHP and uses MySQL as its database back-end.

 This project also includes the software engineering procedures http://sdrv.ms/116emOk:
   Part 1: Create SRS, class diagram, use cases;